 Dramatic Lighting | Sconces Add Light, Mood and Drama

 While designing a room, elements like paint, furniture, artwork and accessories may do the heavy lifting, but none of these careful selections matters without proper illumination.
-Lighting is a delicate art; too bright can feel cold and jarring, too dim leaves much in the shadows.
+Residential and commercial lighting are both delicate arts; too bright can feel cold and jarring, too dim leaves much in the shadows.
 But if you can get the lighting just right, you’ll be rewarded with a room you’ll be proud to let shine.

 Up to the task